Survival for lung cancer

 There are no UK-wide statistics available for lung cancer survival by stage.

 Survival statistics are available for each stage of lung cancer in England.
-These figures are for people diagnosed between 2013 and 2017.
+These figures are for people diagnosed in England between 2016 and 2020.
 These statistics are non-age-standardised which means they don't take into account the age of the people with lung cancer.

 Stage 1

-More than 55 out of 100 people (more than 55%) with stage 1 lung cancer will survive their cancer for 5 years or more after they’re diagnosed.
+Almost 65 out of 100 people (almost 65%) with stage 1 lung cancer will survive their cancer for 5 years or more after they’re diagnosed.

 Stage 2